Palimpsest (album)

 Palimpsest is the fifth studio album by Canadian progressive metal band Protest the Hero released on June 18, 2020 through Spinefarm Records.
 Palimpsest marks the band's first studio record since 2013's Volition, and their first new material since 2016's Pacific Myth EP.

-This is the first studio album (and second overall release) of the band to feature session member Cam McLellan on bass and full-time member Mike Ieradi on drums.
+This is the first studio album (and second overall release) of the band to feature session member Cam McLellan on bass, and the only album to feature Mike Ieradi on drums before his departure in 2022.

 Background

 Talking about the recording process of Palimpsest, Guitarist Luke Hoskin explained, "'Palimpsest' is by far the most challenging record we have worked on.
 The writing and recording process saw so many delays, it's honestly hard to keep them straight.
 We are very proud of how each hurdle was handled though, and the end result is a record that we believe is deserving of such an endeavor."

 Vocalist Rody Walker stated, "This record was extremely difficult for me personally.
 With my first child on the way, I built a studio in my basement to ensure I wasn't leaving my wife alone with a new child for weeks on end.
 I haven't left my house since."
 He blew his voice during touring in 2018 which caused him to take a break for a year to recover.
 Recording was completed in November 2019.